Your complete

 Know the benchmark times

-A standard 9-hole round takes around 2 hours to 2 hours 15 minutes.
-A full 18-hole round should be between 4 and 4.5 hours.
+A standard 9-hole round: around 2 hours 15 minutes.
+A full 18-hole round: 4 to 4.5 hours.
 If you are running over, pick up the pace.

 How Stableford scoring works